Nibble and Dine

 Tips and tricks

-• The recipe calls for room temperature sour cream; the reason for this is to help prevent the sour cream from curdling when it hits the hot liquid.
-This is also the reason why the recipe says to remove the pot from the hot burner before adding in the sour cream.
+• This tater tot casserole recipe calls for room temperature sour cream; the reason for this is to help prevent the sour cream from curdling when it hits the hot liquid.
+This is also why the recipe says to remove the pot from the hot burner before adding in the sour cream.
 I usually just measure out the sour cream before I start any of the other prep, and I find that is long enough.

 • For an even more indulgent casserole experience, sprinkle some shredded cheese overtop the casserole during the last 5 minutes in the oven!